Central America Gap Semester:

 STUDIES IN SUSTAINABILITY

-- Spend 1-2 weeks learning about sustainable living, natural building, and organic agriculture.
+- Learn about sustainable living, natural building, and organic agriculture.
 You’ll live and work on an organic farm and, in addition to helping with farm chores, you’ll participate in local cultural and craft activities.

-- Partnering with a local NGO, the group will work on sustainable development projects in a small coastal community in Southwest Nicaragua.
-Past projects here have included: working at local schools building solar ovens, helping with beach clean-ups, painting, tree planting, and English teaching.
-Activities vary according to the needs of the community at the time of our visit.
-In addition to volunteer work, you’ll have the opportunity to surf some of the best waves in Nicaragua.
+- Work with an NGO on sustainable development projects in a small coastal community in Southern Guatemala.
+Past projects here have included working at local schools, helping with beach clean-ups, learning about small business development, and working with youth groups.
+In addition to volunteer work, you’ll have the opportunity to surf some of the best waves in Guatemala.

 STUDENT DIRECTED TRAVEL

-- Spend a week volunteering with an environmental organization on Costa Rica’s Pacific coast.
-You will work at night, alongside Costa Rican scientists, to patrol the beach for sea turtles that come ashore to lay eggs.
-You might help to tag and take measurements of the turtles, to move eggs to protected nesting areas, or monitor nests as baby turtles hatch.
-Days are spent sleeping, working around the base camp, and enjoying the beach.
+- Volunteer alongside Costa Rican scientists to patrol the beach for sea turtles that come ashore to lay eggs.
+You might help to tag and take measurements of the turtles, to move eggs to protected nesting areas, or monitor nests as baby turtles hatch and make their way to the ocean.

-Fly to the Bay Islands off the coast of Honduras for a week of rest, relaxation, and some of the best SCUBA diving in the world.
-You will live in a guest house near the beach and take a course leading to PADI Basic Open Water SCUBA certification.
-Higher levels of certification are available for those with previous dive experience.
-When not diving, you will have time for reflecting on and celebrating the successes of the semester.
+Fly to the island of Roatan off the Caribbean coast of Honduras for a week of rest, relaxation, and some of the best SCUBA diving in the world.
+Take a course leading to your PADI Open Water SCUBA certification.

-- Spend time on the shores of Lake Atitlan, learning about yoga and meditation, exploring local communities, and reflecting goals and accomplishments and on the trip thus far.
+- Spend time on the shores of Lake Atitlan in Guatemala learning about yoga and meditation, health and wellness.
+Explore local communities and reflect on goals and accomplishments of the trip thus far.